 Annapolis Alumnae Chapter of Delta Sigma Theta Sorority, Inc., formally known as the Gamma Omicron Sigma Chapter, was chartered on December 9, 1947 by the Eastern Regional Director, Muriel Jenkins.
 Five members: Sorors Lois D. Randall, Muriel Holland, Ruby C. Simms, Sylvia G. Richardson, and Mary C. Brown, chartered the local chapter.
-Members of the Annapolis Alumnae Chapter walk in the footsteps of the Chapter’s Founders working diligently to implement programs that align with the National organization’s Five Point Programmatic Thrust: Educational Development, Economic Development, International Awareness and Involvement, Physical and Mental Health, and Political Awareness and Involvement.
+Members of the Annapolis Alumnae Chapter walk in the footsteps of the Chapter’s Charter Members working diligently to implement programs that align with the National organization’s Five Point Programmatic Thrust: Educational Development, Economic Development, International Awareness and Involvement, Physical and Mental Health, and Political Awareness and Involvement.

 Annapolis Alumnae has given more than one quarter of a million dollars in scholarships to graduating seniors presented through the Muriel Holland Scholarship and the Outstanding Minority Scholar Awards Program.
 We award the scholarships based on high academic achievement, high involvement in school activities, and solid service to their communities.
 The scholars attend Ivy League and state or private colleges/universities, and HBCU’s with varied majors in engineering, biology, journalism, nursing, and computer science.
 The Chapter continues to make significant contributions to the future of our youth.